Retirement Planning in 2026: How Much Do You Really Need?

 Retirement planning is one of the most important financial exercises you can do — and the earlier you start, the easier it becomes.
 Whether you are 25 or 55, understanding how much you need, where to save, and how to invest are the keys to a comfortable retirement.
+The power of compound interest means that every year you start earlier makes a significant difference.

 2026 Retirement Account Contribution Limits